DragonProtocol/right-clik-contract/README.md

 ## Learn More
- - When mint, you need to inject at least 0.1 ether as asset of NFT.
+ - When mint, you can inject some ether as asset of NFT.
- - When tranfer NFT, 5% of leftover ether asset will be charged as commission.
- - When refund/burn NFT, 10% of leftover ether asset will be charged as commission.
+ - When refund/burn NFT, ether asset will be withdrawn.
 ## Contributing

 Contributions are always welcome!